Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/conf_intro/CFTPRIV.md

 title: "CFTPRIV"
 linkTitle: "Privileges - CFTPRIV"
 weight: 240
---- Use this procedure to view a list of privileges and descriptions and perform related tasks in the user interface.
+---Use this procedure to view a list of privileges and descriptions and perform related tasks in the user interface.
 See also [Access Management using Flow Manager](../../../../internal_a_m_start_here/fm_access_management)

 ### Using CFTPRIV

 Privileges give users authorization to access and perform actions in the user interface.
 Examples of actions include CREATE, DELETE, VIEW, EDIT (use \* to assign all actions).

 | Field | Type | Comment |
 | --- | --- | --- |